astrosmili/smili/docs/install.rst

     git clone https://github.com/xianyi/OpenBLAS

     # Compile and install
+    #   macOS MacPorts users may not use USE_OPENMP=1 option, and need to omit it.
     cd OpenBLAS
-    make USE_OPENMP=1
+    make USE_OPENMP=1 CC=gcc FC=gfortran
-    make PREFIX="Your install directory; such as /usr/local or $HOME/local" install
+    make PREFIX="Your prefix, e.g. $HOME/local" install

-  Note that for MacOSX, USE_OPENMP=1 option does not work and should be omitted.
+  Note that for macOS MacPorts, USE_OPENMP=1 option does not work and should be omitted.
   You may need superuser to install OpenBLAS (i.e. to run the last command).

   SMILI uses **pkg-config** to find appropriate compiler flags for OpenBLAS.